 - salt and pepper to taste

-- Combine 1 cup quinoa with 2 1/2 cups water.
-Cook quinoa according to package directions.
+- Cook quinoa according to package directions. *see notes

-- Combine all ingredients in a large mixing bowl and toss to combine.
+- Combine the remaining ingredients, plus cooled quinoa, in a large mixing bowl and toss to combine.
+Serve and enjoy!

 Amount Per Serving: Calories: 288Total Fat: 15gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 12gCholesterol: 0mgSodium: 80mgCarbohydrates: 36gFiber: 8gSugar: 14gProtein: 6g